aashutoshPanda/pdf_scraper/README.md

 		text from PDFs
 		filtered text from linkedIn resumes (PDF)
 - The routes namely 'text' & 'text_without_stopwords' perform these tasks
-- The API is hosted at pythonanywhere at [pdf-scraper](http://http://ashutoshpanda01.pythonanywhere.com/ "pdf-scraper")
+- The API is hosted at pythonanywhere at [pdf-scraper](http://http://ashutoshpanda01.pythonanywhere.com/ "pdf-scraper") till Tuesday 24 November 2020
 ### Installation for API (Ubuntu)

 ```bash